-For Biden, South Carolina the key to 2020 nomination
+For Joe Biden, South Carolina is the key to 2020 nomination

 Carol Fowler, an unaligned former state party chairwoman in South Carolina, noted that Clinton, even though she underperformed in Iowa, still won.
 Biden’s support, she said, is still “soft” among some Democrats, particularly women who could move away from him late if a woman suddenly “looks like the candidate to beat Trump.”

-From Biden headquarters, Schultlz notes that narratives around winning and losing early states can be overdone.
+From Biden headquarters, Schultz notes that narratives around winning and losing early states can be overdone.
 Momentum from victories is important to fundraising and morale, he says, but the nomination itself is still won by delegates that Democrats award proportionally.
 And “That’s our math.”

 Regardless, South Carolina remains for now the friendliest of political territory for Biden.